 Which sounds scary until you realize that this correlation is mostly noticeable in shark and whale, not in krill (30).

 Also, many of the dangers of high levels of mercury are protected against by omega-3’s such as heart disease.

-Since krill oil can slow blood clotting it should be avoided for two weeks after surgery (31).
+3Krill oil can slow blood clotting.
+It should be avoided for two weeks after surgery (31).

 According to examine.com the correct dosage for krill oil is around 1-3g per day (32).

 As we have seen in the studies we have looked at in this article, most use around 2g per day taken in two doses of 1g.
 Remember that krill oil has a higher absorption rate than fish oil, so you need less of it to see results.